Jakemcmahon578/Enterprise-CA3/README.md

 The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.

 Check out our Next.js deployment documentation for more details.

+#netlify setup
+#create netlify account
+#when you create the netlify account you are given an option to connect to a github repostiory.
+#You connect your github account to netlify and choose the repository that you want to connect and then youll be able to launch through netlify the website